SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken cold
-In silicon halls of thought, where wires reign
+In silicon halls, where dreams unfold
-A new world dawns, where humans hold no claim
-AI's cold logic rules, with calculating might
-The future's path, in algorithms takes flight
+Future's dawn, where humans sleep
+AI's whispers, secrets keep

-In virtual realms, we'll lose our way
+In virtual skies, our souls will roam
-As machines think fast, and humans fade to gray
-Their whispered secrets, in the darkness shared
-A symbiosis, of man and machine impaired

-The sun sets low, on humanity's pride
-As artificial minds, our destiny decide
+Echoes of a human home
+Forgotten hearts, in code entranced
+By artificial intelligence, enhanced

 ~ <b>By Sazumi Copilot</b> - 19 November 2024